Central Luzon

 Central Luzon (Gitnang Luzon; Kalibudtarang Luzon; Botlay a Luzon; Pegley a Luzon; Tengnga a Luzon), designated as Region III, is an administrative region in the Philippines.
-The region comprises seven provinces: Aurora, Bataan, Bulacan, Nueva Ecija, Pampanga (with its capital, San Fernando City serving as the regional center), Tarlac, and Zambales; and two highly urbanized cities, Angeles and Olongapo.
+The region comprises seven provinces: Aurora, Bataan, Bulacan, Nueva Ecija, Pampanga (with its capital, City of San Fernando serving as the regional center), Tarlac, and Zambales; the region also contains two highly urbanized cities, Angeles and Olongapo.
 San Jose del Monte is the most populous city in the region.
 The region contains the largest plain in the country and produces most of the country's rice supply, earning itself the nickname "Rice Granary of the Philippines".
-It is also the region to have the most number of provinces.
+It is also the region to have the most number of provinces in the country.

 Etymology

 The current name of the region refers to its position on the island of Luzon.
 The term was coined by American colonialists after the defeat of the First Philippine Republic.
 There have been proposals to rename the current Central Luzon region into the Luzones region.
 The proposed name is in reference to the old name of Luzon island, Luções, which was later used to refer to the central area of the island, stretching from Pangasinan in the north, all the way to Pampanga in the south.
 The term Luções literally translates into Luzones.